neuefische/wd-flipped-classroom-curriculum/sessions/github-and-markdown/handout.md

 First we need a [special repository](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme) containing a file called `README.md`.
 This markdown file will later be displayed on your profile page.

 1. If not already done: create a GitHub account with a professional username (dont: superH4x0r_1337, do: mary-smith)
 2. Create a new repository **with the same name as your GitHub username**.
-Choose to include a readme.md file.
+Choose not to include a README.md file.
-3. Edit the readme.md file and include a `level one heading` which welcomes visitors to your page.
+3. Add a new README.md file and include a `level one heading` which welcomes visitors to your page.
 Commit your results directly to the main branch (we will explore later what that actually means).

 Our setup is done.
 Let's see if it worked.
 Go to your profile page and check if the readme is displayed there.